bdeckard92/dupUT/01-Class-Content/20-React/03-Algorithms/02-merge-meeting-times/README.md

 * You can check whether your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-  * Functions that PASS the tests will be denoted with a green check mark.
+  * Functions that pass the tests will be denoted with a green check mark.

-  * Functions that FAIL the tests will be denoted with a red X and an error message.
+  * Functions that fail the tests will be denoted with a red X and an error message.

 ### Hints